 Limitations

-The Aztec Sandbox and the Aztec Smart Contract Library are prototypes, and should be treated as such.
-They've been released early, to gather feedback on the capabilities of the protocol and user experiences.
+The Aztec stack is a work in progress.
+Packages have been released early, to gather feedback on the capabilities of the protocol and user experiences.

 What to expect?